Jackal: Profile and Information

 The side-striped jackal prefers a wet region, like the tropical part of Africa.
 This region includes the marshes, savannas, mountains, and bushlands, as stated by the African Wildlife Federation (AWF).

 The golden jackal prefers a dry region, like the arid grasslands and open savannas.
 It is regarded as the northernmost jackal.
-It inhabits East and North Africa as well as South Asia to Burma and southeastern Europe.
+It inhabits East and North Africa, South Asia, Burma, and southeastern Europe.

 Habits

 Jackals that form pairs do everything together, including sleeping, eating, and hunting.
 They also defend their territory together.
-As stated by the Animal Diversity Web (ADW), jackal pairs are three times more likely to get a successful kill than a lone jackal.
+The Animal Diversity Web (ADW) states that jackal pairs are three times more likely to get a successful kill than a lone jackal.

-Jackals are both nocturnal and diurnal, meaning they are mostly active at dusk, dawn, or at night.
+Jackals are nocturnal and diurnal, mostly active at dusk, dawn, or night.
 Only the side-striped jackal is strictly nocturnal.

 They form a monogamous pair and defend their territory from other pairs by marking landmarks with their feaces and urine.
 Young adults may stay in the territory with their parents until they are mature enough to make their territories.

-Jackals hunt alone or in pairs but there some rare cases where they come together to hunt a particular carcass.
+Jackals hunt alone or in pairs, but there are some rare cases where they come together to hunt a particular carcass.

 Diet

 Jackals are omnivores, meaning they eat both vegetation and meat.
 They are scavengers that eat leftovers of other animals’ kills.
-They also hunt for prey, some of which include reptiles, ground-dwelling birds, antelopes, insects, fruits, grass, and berries.
+They also hunt for prey, including reptiles, ground-dwelling birds, antelopes, insects, fruits, grass, and berries.

 They are not picky eaters, which means they would eat human trash or even decomposing flesh if nothing more suitable is available.